Updated: Aug 5

 Interesting flying punch technique you have there Ryu...

-The rumours about cassette tapes being vulnerable to damage and cassette decks chewing them up were undoubtedly true - I had first hand experience of this on a number of occasions.
+The rumours about cassette tapes being vulnerable to damage and cassette decks chewing them up were undoubtedly true - I had first-hand experience of this on many occasions.
 This brings us to cassettes’ second major drawback - their fragility.
 It was very easy to damage the tape on a cassette, and since they were magnetic media, placing them near a magnet would erase them.